anthonyywangmath/tikzsd/README.md

 The folder `doc/examples` contains examples of documents whose string diagrams were generated with tikzsd, along with all relevant source files.
-Currently, there is a writeup of a proof of the Benabou-Roubaud theorem.
+Currently, there is a writeup of a proof of the Benabou-Roubaud theorem,
+    from which the above two diagrams were taken.

 ## Installation

-To be expanded upon.
+This is a Haskell project.

-You can clone the repository, then run `stack install` in the cloned repository.
+One can clone the repository, then run `stack install` in the cloned repository
+    to compile and install.
+I plan on uploading to hackage,
+    and may create prebuilt binaries in the future.

 ## Other